-To verify that you have allocated all the NIM resources that you need you can run the "lsnim -l" command.
+To verify that you have allocated all the NIM resources that you need you can run the "Isnim -I" command.
 For example, to check all the nodes in the group "service" you could run the following command.

 lsnim -l service